MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_event_item.md

 ### -field Set

-TBD - A set of methods defined as a TBD KSMethodSet ID that are TBD.
+TBD - A set of methods defined as a KSMethodSet ID.

 ### -field Id

-TBD - The KSMethod ID that will be TBD.
+TBD - The KSMethod ID.

 ### -field Flags